OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/enterprise-architect.md

 * The stereotypes present in the `t_stereotypes` table (to find list, query in SQL editor) in Enterprise Architect will be listed in the list of stereotype values.
 If the user wants to set the value of stereotype other than listed, it can be done from Advanced Mapping Configuration.
 * For synchronizing stereotype values not present in list of 'Stereotype' field values, provide the value of required stereotype in _Advanced Mapping Configuration_.
-  * For example, in Enterprise Architect `block` type of stereotype can be assigned to an element, but in {{ spaceName }}, this is not getting loaded in the list of values for 'Stereotype' field.
+  * For example, in Enterprise Architect `block` type of stereotype can be assigned to an element, but in <code class="expression">space.vars.SITENAME</code>, this is not getting loaded in the list of values for 'Stereotype' field.
 So, if user wants to set the value of stereotype as `block`, its value should be provided as `block` from Advanced Mapping Configuration.
 * The fully qualified stereotype value must be used in the Advanced Mapping of the stereotype field for synchronizing stereotype values along with profile details.
   * For example, if the user wants to set profile `MARTE` for stereotype `allocated`, then `MARTE::allocated` value needs to be set for stereotype in the Advanced Mapping.
 * It is recommended to analyze the EA's XML model before the sync of the profile of the stereotype field, as specific fully qualified stereotype values do not contain profile details.
 So, the EA XML model needs to be updated to sync with profile details.
-  * For more details, refer to [How to update EA's XML Model to sync stereotype with profile in {{ spaceName }}](enterprise-architect.md#how-to-update-eas-xml-model-to-sync-stereotype-with-profile-in-sitename) section.
+  * For more details, refer to [How to update EA's XML Model to sync stereotype with profile in <code class="expression">space.vars.SITENAME</code>](enterprise-architect.md#how-to-update-eas-xml-model-to-sync-stereotype-with-profile-in-sitename) section.
 * Alternatively, to map MDG elements, user has to select base entity type while configuring mapping and integration.
   * **Reason**: MDG elements are not visible directly in the entity type list.
 * Stereotype field for any MDG element represents the "Apply To" column which is the base element type.
 This element type can be mapped for fetching those MDG entities.